joseestudillo/hive-quick-start/README.md

 - `hive-derby-local.sh`: launches a derby server to be shared across different hive applications.
 - `beeline-local.sh`: launch the beeline CLI.
 - `hive-local.sh`: launch the hive CLI.
-- `hive-metastore-server-local.sh`: lauches the hive metastore.
+- `hive-metastore-server-local.sh`: launches the hive metastore.
 - `hiveserver2-local.sh`: launches the hiveserver2.

 ## Code examples

 - `com.joseestudillo.hive`:
-  - `HiveJDBC`: Using JDBC againts Hive.
+  - `HiveJDBC`: Using JDBC with Hive.
   - `HiveMetastore`: Connecting the to the Hive metastore from Java.
 - `com.joseestudillo.hive.serde`: SerDe examples.
-- `com.joseestudillo.hive.udf`: Udf examples, there are also examples about how to unit test UDFs.
+- `com.joseestudillo.hive.udf`: UDF examples, there are also examples about how to unit test UDFs.

 - `resources/hql`: contains examples of HQL scripts, showing how to do different operations from the Hive CLI.
 All this scripts can be run using `hive-local.sh -f SCRIPT_NAME.hql`, notice that some of then will require the jar file generated (`install-serde.sh` will do the job).

 ## TODOs
-- Create your own Type and ObjectInspector
+- Create custom Type and ObjectInspector
-- How to use/query union types
+- Example of how to use/query union types